 The study outcomes of the module depend on the choices made by students.
 At least one of the following outcomes has to be obtained as a result of the choice:

 The aim of the module is to provide the students a possibility to design the content of their studies and to obtain deeper knowledge in the field of interest, future work or studies of the students.

 This module offers students the additional possibility to personalise their learning experience by choosing subjects for at least 10 credit points outside the curriculum.
 The students are free to choose courses from various universities to deepen their knowledge and improve skills that they consider relevant for their academic development and personal growth.

-The 3-weeks-long work placement after the first school year provides the student with practical experiences in solving real life tasks in a team and serve the needs of the development related to professional work market.
+The 3-weeks-long work placement (internship) after the first school year provides the student with practical experiences in solving real life tasks in a team and serve the needs of the development related to professional work market.
 Work placement enables the student to broaden the understanding about working with spatial data and about the arrangement of work in organisations and teams.
 It also helps to grow the professional network of students, either in Estonia or abroad.

 The students work continuously on their master’s thesis during the studies, both individually under the supervision of the supervisor as well as in special master seminars.
 The highly individual module supports the academic and methodological development of students and prepares them for further engagement in applied or academic fields.
 The forth semester of the study programme is dedicated to writing the thesis.

 Teaching Staff Application process Brochure Living in Tartu